 How is it possible I’ve never posted a muffin here?
 I’ve made coffee cakes, breads, and even cinnamon rolls.
 But never a muffin.
-So after more than five years of blogging, I’m finally posting one for fall.
-And it’s one you’re going to love, thanks to Karen at the Karen’s Kitchen Stories blog!
+So after more than five years of blogging, I’m finally posting one for fall – pumpkin muffins!!
+And it’s all thanks to Karen at the Karen’s Kitchen Stories blog!

 I decided, however, to head in a muffin direction since I (and obviously my blog) were feeling very muffin deprived, and made her Pumpkin Applesauce Muffins.
 And let’s just say, I’ve had 4 muffins today, my husband has had 3, and we froze half of them so we can have muffins next time we have a muffin emergency.
 I like the fact these muffins aren’t overwhelmingly sweet, have just the right balance of fall spices, and gives a whisper of apple mixed in with the pumpkin.
 I wanted a streusel topping, so I took Karen’s streusel recipe from her Cream Cheese Filled Whole Wheat Pumpkin Muffins, and it was perfect.
 The only change I made was to add some salted pumpkin seeds to the topping.